Clermont Public School

 Clermont Public School, also known as Larrabee School, is a historic building located in Clermont, Iowa, United States.
 The school was named for its patron, William Larrabee, who was the twelfth Governor of Iowa.
 Larrabee himself had been a teacher in Allamakee County, Iowa.
 During his time in the Iowa Senate and as governor he championed education reform.
 He used as one of his campaign slogans: "A schoolhouse on every hill and no saloons in the valley."
 Larrabee and his wife Anna studied school buildings for a number of years, and were involved in planning this building.
 They hired Cedar Rapids, Iowa architect Charles A. Dieman to design the structure.
-R.A.
-Wallace, a contractor from Cedar Rapids, was responsible for its construction.
+R. A. Wallace, a contractor from Cedar Rapids, was responsible for its construction.
 The building was over-engineered as Larrabee insisted that the strength of everything be doubled.
 The bricks were produced, and the limestone was quarried, locally.
 It is a two-story Neoclassical building that features a classical portico, brick pilasters with Doric capitals, and two arched dormers on the hipped roof.

-Larrabee died while the building was under construction, and his wife took over supervising its construction.
-From 1913 to 1924 it housed all grades until a high school was built.
+Larrabee died while the building was under construction, and his wife, Anna Matilda Larrabee, took over supervising its construction.
+From 1913 to 1924, it housed all grades until a high school was built.
 It remained as an elementary school until 1990 when the city of Clermont acquired the building for use as a public library and city hall.
 It was listed on the National Register of Historic Places in 1995.